Astil-B/GDSProject/README.md

 Open the Jupyter Notebooks in chronological order (Part 1 to Part 5) to follow the development process.

 ## Authors
-Developed by Kian, Nicklas og Emil as part of the GDS-UCPH exam.
+Developed by Kian, Nicklas og Emil